spurll/lunch/readme.md

 Feature Requests
 ----------------

+* Button should move to next type of vote (instead of toggle between the only two types)
+* Don't hard-code "game" and "lunch"; define it by the JSON
+* Navigating to / should go to /{first type}
+* Auto-create data/{type} directories if they don't exist
+* Display X runners-up (not just the winner)
+* Write an actual log-in page (and a sign-up page, I guess?)
-* None
+* Make it pretty

 Known Bugs
 ----------

+* The favicon doesn't work
-* Passwords are stored in plaintext.
+* Passwords are stored in plaintext
-* There's no way to "sign out".
+* There's no way to "sign out"

 License Information
 ===================